Comparing Latham Group (SWIM) & The Competition

 |$139.30 million

-Latham Group’s rivals have higher revenue and earnings than Latham Group.
-Latham Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Latham Group’s peers have higher revenue and earnings than Latham Group.
+Latham Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Latham Group rivals beat Latham Group on 7 of the 11 factors compared.
+Latham Group peers beat Latham Group on 8 of the 12 factors compared.

-Latham Group, Inc. designs, manufactures, and markets in-ground residential swimming pools.
-The company offers in-ground swimming pools, pool liners, and pool cover products.
-Latham Group, Inc. was formerly known as Latham Topco, Inc. and changed its name to Latham Group, Inc. in March 2021.
-Latham Group, Inc. was incorporated in 2018 and is based in Latham, New York.
+Latham Group, Inc. designs, manufactures, and markets in-ground residential swimming pools in North America, Australia, and New Zealand.
+It offers a portfolio of pools and related products, including in-ground swimming pools, pool covers, and pool liners.
+The company was formerly known as Latham Topco, Inc. and changed its name to Latham Group, Inc. in March 2021.
+Latham Group, Inc. was incorporated in 2018 and is headquartered in Latham, New York.

 Receive News & Ratings for Latham Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Latham Group and related companies with MarketBeat.com's FREE daily email newsletter.